 Lukfook and Chow Tai Fook are the two companies with the most stores in mainland China.
-In recent years, they focused more on expansion in Tier II, III and lower-tier cities in order to achieve a broader coverage, and accelerate authorizing franchise stores in these cities.
-These cities which experience higher economic growth are in general more resilient to global economic fluctuations and have seen rapid expansion in their jewelry markets.
-Cartier is also trying to expand carefully in Tier II cities, such as Chengdu and Nanjing.
+In recent years, they focused more on expansion in Tier II, III, and lower-tier cities so as to achieve broader coverage and accelerate authorized franchise stores’ expansion.
+These cities, which experience higher economic growth, are in general more resilient when facing global economic fluctuations and have witnessed a rapid expansion of their jewelry markets.
+Cartier is also trying to expand carefully in Tier-II cities, such as Chengdu and Nanjing.

 3. Gold jewelry is the most popular, but tier I cities are reshaping the trend

-China’s jewelry market can be segmented into three: gemstone jewelry, metal jewelry and other jewelry.
-Other jewelry could be made by Ceram, ivory, wood, etc. Although many jewelry companies have expanded their watch sectors, and watches are usually set diamond or other precious stones, watches are not considered a subcategory of jewelry.
+China’s jewelry market can be divided into three segments: gemstone jewelry, metal jewelry, and other jewelry.
+Other jewelry could be made of ceramic, ivory, wood, etc. Although many jewelry companies have expanded their watch sectors, and watches may be encrusted with diamonds or other precious stones, watches are not considered a subcategory of jewelry.

 In the whole jewelry industry, gold products are the most popular category and account for more than half of the industry revenues, followed by diamonds, jade, and other precious metals such as platinum and silver.

 The revenue contribution proportion is the same in some companies.
 For example, Chow Tai Fook’s gold products contribute to 57.4% of its total revenues.

-The Chinese market is dominated by plain, 24-carat products, which represent about 85% of the market by volume.
+The Chinese market is dominated by plain, 24-carat products, which represent about 85% of the market volume.
 This ‘pure gold’ jewelry (known as 足金 in Mandarin) is almost entirely sold by weight.
 Shops weigh the items chosen by their customers, multiply the net weight in grams by the daily SGE spot price and then add a markup that incorporates the labor charge and a retail margin.
-The balance of the market is made up of 18 carat ( known as K金 in Mandarin) and gem-set products.
-A large share of the 18-carat market is for weddings bands, where ‘white gold’ provides strong competition for platinum.
+The balance of the market is made up of 18 carat (known as K金 in Mandarin) and gem-set products.
+A large share of the 18-carat market is for wedding bands, where ‘white gold’ constitutes a strong competitor for platinum.